octplane/PlantUmlDiagrams/README.md

 # Plant UML Diagrams

+This is a forked version from:

+- https://github.com/evandrocoan/PlantUmlDiagrams removing the server dependency and redrawing only on saves

-This is a forked version from https://github.com/jvantuyl/sublime_diagram_plugin adding a server dependency https://github.com/evandrocoan/plantumlconnection and rewriting the whole git history removing all the java binary files which have been added, reducing the repository size from `22.49 MB` to `204 KB`.
+- which is a fork of https://github.com/jvantuyl/sublime_diagram_plugin adding a server dependency https://github.com/evandrocoan/plantumlconnection and rewriting the whole git history removing all the java binary files which have been added, reducing the repository size from `22.49 MB` to `204 KB`.